YogeshSingla/seelo/lab3/README.md

 3. For every car, there is a per hour charge, and a per kilometer charge.
 4. There is a charge of Rs 150 for every night halt regardless of the type of the vehicle.

+## Files
+* `srs/srs_template_ieee.doc`: It is the detailed format of the SRS Document in IEEE format.
+* `srs/SRS_index.txt`: It is the concise format of the SRS Document built on top of the IEEE format of SRS.
+* `srs/SRS_guide.ppt`: It covers SRS Document format with minimal explanations.